42 St Merryn to Mawgan Porth

 Portcothan

-The hole at Minicothan beach, with a view through a gap of the sand beyond
+In the side of the hole at Minicothan beach, a small gap reveals the sand beyond.

 Porthcothan to Mawgan Porth